saviourcode/smartfeedback/README.md

     `ServerAlias subdomain.dmce.ac.in`
     - at line 6, change the path of the DocumentRoot to the actual path where the repo is cloned
     `DocumentRoot /home/ubuntu/smartfeedback`
-5. Enable the new site configuration and disable the default one
+5. After saving the conf file, Enable the new site configuration and disable the default one
     ```
     sudo a2ensite smartfeedback.conf
     sudo a2dissite 000-default.conf
     ```